ku-sldg/plih/_types/1-Function-Types.md

                          else error "Type mismatch in if"
 {% endhighlight %}

 After all our work defining type rules, the new cases for `typeof` follow quickly.
-For `Lambda`, `typeof` is called on the `Lambda` body with the argument name bound to its type added to the original context.  `td` is known from the `lambda` and `tr` is learned by calling `typeof`:
+For `Lambda`, `typeof` is called on the `Lambda` body with the argument name bound to its type added to the original context.  `D` is known from the `lambda` and `R` is learned by calling `typeof`:

 {% highlight haskell %}
 typeof cont (Lambda x td b) = let tr = typeof ((x,t):cont) b
-                             in td :->: tr
+                             in D :->: R
 {% endhighlight %}

 The final type becomes `td :->: tr` as defined by our previous type rule.